espidev/ProtectionStones/README.md

     protectionstones.home - Access to the /ps home command. protectionstones.sethome - Access to /ps sethome.
-    protectionstones.tp - Access to /ps tp command. protectionstones.tp.bypasswait - Bypass the wait time set in the config for /ps home protectionstones.tp.bypassprevent - Bypass prevent_teleport_in option in config protectionstones.priority - Allows players to set their region's priority. protectionstones.owners - Allows players to add or remove region owners.
+    protectionstones.tp - Access to /ps tp command. protectionstones.tp.bypasswait - Bypass the wait time set in the config for /ps home and /ps tp protectionstones.tp.bypassprevent - Bypass prevent_teleport_in option in config protectionstones.priority - Allows players to set their region's priority. protectionstones.owners - Allows players to add or remove region owners.
 Allows players to use /ps info owners command.